 L 39 abc.
 Reading in French or German.
 Units to be determined for the individual by the department.
-Elective, with the approval of the Registration Committee, in any term.
+Elective, with the approval of the Registration Committee, in any Department of the approval of the Registration discriming of the second se partment.

-Reading in scientific or literary French or German under the direction of the department.
+Reading in scientific or literary French or German under the direction of the determ.